 We derive substantial lease revenue (approximately 60% in 2015, 58% in 2014 and 54% in 2013) from airlines in emerging market countries.
 Emerging market countries have less developed economies and are more vulnerable to economic and political problems and may experience significant fluctuations in gross domestic product, interest rates and currency exchange rates, as well as civil disturbances, government instability, nationalization and expropriation of private assets and the imposition of taxes or other charges by government authorities.
 The occurrence of any of these events in markets served by our lessees and the resulting economic instability that may arise as a result of these events could adversely affect the value of our ownership interest in aircraft subject to lease in such countries, or the ability of our lessees that operate in these markets to meet their lease obligations.
 As a result, lessees that operate in emerging market countries may be more likely to default than lessees that operate in developed countries.
-In addition, legal systems in emerging market countries.
+In addition, legal systems in emerging market countries may be less developed, which could make it more difficult for us to enforce our legal rights in such countries.
 For these and other reasons, our financial results may be materially and adversely affected by economic and political developments in emerging market countries.